Eviction Lawyer Rockledge, FL

 About Rockledge

-Rockledge, Florida, is a growing city with a population of approximately 27,466 residents.
-The local economy is thriving with a median household income of $73,327.
-The real estate market here in Rockledge is robust, making it an attractive location for property owners and investors, with median property values standing at $249,500 and the median gross rent being $1,394.
+Rockledge, Florida, is a growing city with a population of approximately 29,542 residents.
+The real estate market here in Rockledge is strong, making it an attractive location for property owners and investors, with median property values standing at $249,500 and the median gross rent being $1,394.

-Nestled along the scenic Indian River, Rockledge is the oldest city in Brevard County.
-Besides its historic charm, you can enjoy a host of recreational activities at Rockledge Park or explore the vibrant wildlife at Brevard Zoo.
-The city’s proximity to local attractions like Cocoa Beach, Kennedy Space Center, and Merritt Island gives it a distinct appeal.
-With easy access to nearby cities Cocoa and Melbourne, and being part of the greater Orlando-Kissimmee-Sanford metropolitan area, Rockledge offers a mix of dynamic urban amenities and warm, small-town charm.
+Located along the Indian River, Rockledge is the oldest city in Brevard County.
+Besides its historic charm, you can enjoy a host of recreational activities at Rockledge Park or explore the wildlife at Brevard Zoo.
+The city is also close to local attractions like Cocoa Beach, Kennedy Space Center, and Merritt Island.
+Last, residents also have easy access to nearby cities Cocoa and Melbourne.

 Contact Us Today!